firefrost91/DSA/README.md

 # Data Structures and Algorithms in C
 Index
 ---------------------------------------
-1.Lab-5 </t> Data Structures and Algorithms (BITS Pilani)
+0.Lab-5 </t> Data Structures and Algorithms (BITS Pilani)

-2.Bubble sort in Linked list and check_sort in Linked list
+01.Bubble sort in Linked list and check_sort in Linked list

-3.Creating Linked list and inserting element at any given index
+02.Creating Linked list and inserting element at any given index

-4.Insertion Sort
+03.Insertion Sort

-5.Iterative Merge sort
+04.Iterative Merge sort

-6.Merging two sorted subarrays and store them again in the same Array
+05.Merging two sorted subarrays and store them again in the same Array

-7.Merging two sorted Arrays in a single sorted array
+06.Merging two sorted Arrays in a single sorted array

-8.Implementation of Queue ADT using array ( enqueue , dequeue , front , create , last operations)
+07.Implementation of Queue ADT using array ( enqueue , dequeue , front , create , last operations)

-9.Implementation of Queue using two stacks
+08.Implementation of Queue using two stacks

-10.Implementation of Recursive Binary search
+09.Implementation of Recursive Binary search

-11.Recursive Merge sort
+10.Recursive Merge sort

-12.Implementation of Stack ADT ( push . pop , display , create operations )
+11.Implementation of Stack ADT ( push . pop , display , create operations )

+12. Implementation of Iterative Binary Search